 Our employees will work together to achieve diversity and inclusion, without any complacency about efforts to date.

 The Company has established the Hulic Human Rights Policy, which proclaims respect for human rights so that all employees can maximize their abilities and contribute to the realization of a “society full of peace of mind and trust.”
 In our Human Rights Policy, we declare that we prohibit any acts of discrimination and harassment, as well as any discrimination against any person on the ground of his or her beliefs, religion, age, sex, sexual orientation, race, nationality, origin, physical or mental disorder, etc. We also prohibit any act, including sexual harassment or abuse of authority, to inflict emotional distress on any person through language or behavior that damages his or her character or dignity.
 Respect for human rights encompasses all fundamental human rights found in the Constitution, Labor Standards Act, and Universal Declaration of Human Rights, as well as human rights related to equal employment, prohibition of forced labor and child labor, freedom of association, and collective bargaining stipulated in the ILO's international labor standards.

-In 2017, Hulic posted on its intranet regarding the themes of “changes in work style” and “pregnancy discrimination (parternity discrimination),” etc. In addition, we held a seminar on LGBT* as part of compliance training for our directors and general managers.
+In addition, we held a seminar on changes in work style as part of compliance training for our directors and general managers.

 *LGBT is a collective acronym for lesbian, gay, bisexual, and transgender.

 We prohibit any discrimination against any person on the ground of his or her belief, religion, age, sex, sexual orientation, race, nationality, origin, physical or mental disability, etc.